We’re living in unprecedented times.

 When does the furlough scheme end?

-Currently, the government’s Coronavirus Job Retention Scheme runs until October 31st.
+The government’s Coronavirus Job Retention Scheme has been extended until 30 April 2021..

-However, this has already been subject to change – with the Scheme originally planned to conclude at the end of May, and then extended to the end of June.
+However, this has already been subject to change – with the Scheme originally planned to conclude at the end of May 2020, and then extended to the end of June, and October.
 With this in mind, we recommend checking gov.uk regularly, to keep a close eye out for any future updates.

 Can I still work during furlough leave?